w3c/csvw/examples/graph-templating.md

   <tr><td>2013-12-13T09:00:00Z</td><td>12.0</td><td>10.2</td></tr>
 </table>

-in a CSV file is with some quotes (not necessary but things safe):
+in a CSV file is, with some quotes (not necessary but makes things safe):

     "Date-time", "Air temperature (Cel)", "Dew-point temperature (Cel)" "2013-12-13T08:00:00Z",11.2,10.2